 This is one of the core values at the heart of responsible travel.
 Whenever you can, put back into the community.
 Make an effort to support family businesses and engage with the local residents.
 With their destination knowledge, they can teach you far more about the area than any guidebook ever could.

-It may be small things like taking a bag full of litter home from the beach or eating in the local noodle shop but we can all make small changes to travel more responsibly.
+It may be small things like taking a bag full of litter home from the beach (check out this advice for other ways to reduce your plastic footprint!) or eating in the local noodle shop but we can all make small changes to travel more responsibly.
 Admittedly, there is a long way to go before the responsible travel revolution hits the masses but progress is happening and together we all can all make a difference.
 Let’s bring the change that we all want to see.

 What are your top tips for responsible travel?